MGitHubL/ModalTGL/README.md

 # ModalTGL

-Code and data of the manuscript: Dictionary Multi-Modal Temporal Graph Learning (IEEE T-PAMI 2026).
+Dictionary Multi-Modal Temporal Graph Learning.
+IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2026.

 If you find any problems, feel free to contact us: ```mengliuedu@163.com```.